AninditaBasu/indica/docs/how_to_dialogues.md

 ```

 In Rig Veda, books (or mandals) contain chapters, and chapters (or suktas) contain verses.
 If a sukta has more than one verse, and if the poets are different in these verses, it's fair to assume that the sukta is a conversation between these poets.

+!!! note "Entity relationship"

+    For information on how mandals, suktas, poets, and gods are connected to each other, see the entity-relationship diagram at [About Rig Veda](about_rv.md).

 The following algorithm uses the `/book/{mandal}` path parameter to identify such suktas.